LW2G: Learning Whether to Grow for Prompt-based Continual Learning: Abstract

 \section{Abstract}

-Continual Learning (CL) aims to learn in non-stationary scenarios, progressively acquiring and maintaining knowledge from sequential tasks.
-Recent Prompt-based Continual Learning (PCL) has achieved remarkable performance with Pre-Trained Models (PTMs).
-These approaches grow a prompt sets pool by adding a new set of prompts when learning each new task (\emph{prompt learning}) and adopt a matching mechanism to select the correct set for each testing sample (\emph{prompt retrieval}).
-Previous studies focus on the latter stage by improving the matching mechanism to enhance Prompt Retrieval Accuracy (PRA).
-To promote cross-task knowledge facilitation and form an effective and efficient prompt sets pool, we propose a plug-in module in the former stage to \textbf{Learn Whether to Grow (LW2G)} based on the disparities between tasks.
-Specifically, a shared set of prompts is utilized when several tasks share certain commonalities, and a new set is added when there are significant differences between the new task and previous tasks.
-Inspired by Gradient Projection Continual Learning, our LW2G develops a metric called Hinder Forward Capability (HFC) to measure the hindrance imposed on learning new tasks by surgically modifying the original gradient onto the orthogonal complement of the old feature space.
-With HFC, an automated scheme Dynamic Growing Approach adaptively learns whether to grow with a dynamic threshold.
-Furthermore, we design a gradient-based constraint to ensure the consistency between the updating prompts and pre-trained knowledge, and a prompts weights reusing strategy to enhance forward transfer.
+Recent Prompt-based Continual learning (PCL) has achieved remarkable performance with pre-trained models.
+These approaches expand a prompt pool by adding a new set of prompts while learning and select the correct set during inference.
+Previous studies have revealed that learning task-wised prompt sets individually and low selection accuracy pose challenges to the performance of PCL.
+In this paper, we propose a plug-in method, \textbf{L}earning \textbf{W}hether \textbf{t}o \textbf{G}row \textbf{(LW2G)}, which leverages the disparities between tasks to form an effective and efficient prompt sets pool, thereby achieving intra-task knowledge sharing and cooperation and avoiding the unbounded increase in the cost of the prompt pool.
+Specifically, a shared set is utilized when several tasks share certain commonalities, and a new set is added when there are significant differences between the new and previous tasks.
+To achieve this, we develop a metric called Hinder Forward Capability (HFC) to measure the hindrance imposed on learning new tasks by surgically modifying the original gradient onto the orthogonal complement of the old feature space.
+With HFC, an automated scheme, Dynamic Growing Approach, adaptively learns whether to grow with a dynamic threshold.
+Furthermore, we design a gradient-based constraint to ensure consistency between the updating prompts and pre-trained knowledge.
 Extensive experiments show the effectiveness of our method.
-The source codes are available at \url{https://github.com/RAIAN08/LW2G}.
+Code is available at \url{https://github.com/RAIAN08/LW2G}.